-Today's post is a pretty wedding card I designed for the Stamp Review Crew Blog Hop featuring the Thoughtful Banners stamp set.
-To see a line up of the Stampin' Up!
-Artists who participated in the hop, click here.
+One of the things I need to do is get caught up with the details for the projects I've shared with you for a number of blog hops.
+Today's post provides the how-to's for creating one of the cards designed for the Stamp Review Crew Bonus Hop last August featuring the This Little Piggy stamp set.
+To see a line up of all the Stampin' Up! artists who participated in the hop, click here.
 To begin the hop, click here.

 Card Measurements --